ewtodd/CoMPASS-Settings-Script/README.md

-These scripts extracts human-readable settings from CoMPASS settings.xml files, prints them, and returns a pandas dataframe containing them.
+These scripts extract human-readable settings from CoMPASS settings.xml files, print them, and return a pandas dataframe containing them.
 There are now two versions because the scenarios were significantly different.

 ANSG Usage:
 ```